 On 28 March 2014, the Grand Duchy of Luxembourg concluded an Intergovernmental Agreement with the United States of America (IGA; hereinafter referred to as: IGA Luxembourg-USA) to Improve International Tax Compliance and to Implement FATCA (Foreign Account Tax Compliance Act, FATCA).
 The provisions of the Luxembourg-USA IGA were implemented in the Luxembourg Law of 24 July 2015 relating to the Foreign Account Tax Compliance Act (FATCA).
-Within the framework of the FATCA provisions, Luxembourg financial institutions are required to periodically report information about financial accounts held directly or indirectly by U.S. persons to the competent authorities.
+Within the framework of the FATCA provisions, Luxembourg financial institutions are required to periodically report information about financial accounts held directly or indirectly by certain U.S. persons to the competent authorities.

-According to the current Luxembourg FATCA provisions, the Fund qualifies as a "Restricted Fund" pursuant to Annex II, Section IV(E)(5) of the Luxembourg-US IGA and is therefore deemed to be a Non-Reporting Luxembourg Financial Institution as well as a deemed-compliant Foreign Financial Institution.
+According to the current Luxembourg FATCA provisions, the Fund qualifies as a "restricted fund" pursuant to Annex II, Section IV(E)(5) of the Luxembourg-USA IGA, and it is therefore deemed to be a "non-reporting Luxembourg financial institution" as well as a "deemed-compliant foreign financial institution" under FATCA.
 As a result, the following types of investor are not permitted and therefore cannot invest in the Fund: